maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

    through the VPC firewall.
 The packet rewritting is very fast and very scalable since it only uses DNAT, which means no need to remember anything.
-3. Most packet forwarding in Kubernetes also relies on stateless DNATing (e.g. hostPorts).
-Note that some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `policy: Cluster` which is the default policy for a Service.
-In the above diagram, you can see that
+3. Most packet forwarding in Kubernetes relies on stateless DNATing (e.g. hostPorts).
+Some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `policy: Cluster` in a which is the default policy for a Service.
+The following diagram shows where this rewriting happens (extracted from the diagram shown at the beginning of the post):
-   happening:

    <img alt="Packet's source is rewritten (SNAT) because of the 'policy: Cluster' that is set in the Service." src="kubernetes-snat-cluster-ip.svg" width="50%"/>